Skip to content

 Emergency Assistance for Single Mothers in Nevada

-Last updated: May 20, 2026
+Last updated: June 20, 2026

 Bottom line

-If you are a single mother in Nevada and need help right now, start with the need that cannot wait: food, shelter, safety, medical care, child care, utilities, or income.
+If you are a single mother in Nevada and need help right now, start with the problem that cannot wait: food, shelter, safety, medical care, child care, utilities, or income.
 Nevada does not have one single emergency grant that fixes every problem.
 Most real help comes through public benefits, county social services, housing programs, legal aid, food banks, schools, child care subsidy offices, and local nonprofits.

 If you need help today